 1. Using an email address to identify students

-In many products, users are identified in a database through email addresses.
-This is a bad idea, especially for products integrated with LMSs.
+In many platforms, users are identified in a database through email addresses.
+In short, this is a bad idea, especially for apps that integrate with learning management systems.
 Email addresses that are attached to users in an LMS are typically unverified.
-Depending on how the LMS is configured, an individual's email address can be changed by an administrator or even by the user.
+Depending on how the LMS is configured, an individual's email address can be changed by an administrator or even by themselves.

-This means that a user with email-changing access in an LMS can change their email address to anything.
+This means that a user with any access to change an email address in an LMS or other integrated platform can change their email address to anything.
 For example, a student could change their email address to match that of the teacher.
-If a product is relying on the user's email to identify, the malicious user could sign into the product with the user’s LMS account.
-Once signed in, the malicious user can log in on the product as an impersonated user.
+If your system is relying on the user's email address to identify them, the malicious user could sign into your platform with their LMS account, and actually be logged in on your app as the user whose email address they've impersonated.

 This can present a huge security vulnerability when implementing SSO through an LMS.
-The easiest way to avoid this problem is to simply not match users in a product’s database to LMS email addresses.
-The address should only be an attribute of the user's profile, like a name.
-Instead, developers can use the user's Canvas ID joined with the ID of the Canvas environment.
-This way, products will uniquely know each user from the LMS that is listed in its database.
+The easiest way to avoid this problem is to simply not match users in your database to LMS email addresses.
+The address should only be an attribute of the user's profile, much like a name.
+We recommend using the user's Canvas ID joined with the ID of the Canvas environment.
+This way, you platform will know exactly that each user from the LMS that is listed in your database in unique.

-2. Not every LMS supports the LTI standard in the same way
+2. Not every LMS supports LTI® in the same way

-The LTI standard is supported by several major LMSs.
-One of the biggest benefits that LTI touts is the ability to incorporate an LTI-compliant app (or “tool”) into any LMS (or ”platform”) that supports the standard.
-Conceptually, if a developer integrates with the LTI standard for one platform, a tool will be compliant for all others.
+The LTI standard is supported by several major learning management systems.
+One of the biggest benefits that LTI touts is the ability to incorporate an LTI-compliant app into any platform that supports the standard.
+The idea is that if you write an LTI integration for one platform, you app will be compliant for all others.
 Unfortunately, this is rarely the case.

-Tools generally support one of the 3 major specifications of the LTI standard: LTI 1.0, LTI 1.1, and LTI 1.3 with LTI Advantage specifications.
-The most recent version of the LTI specification is 1.3 with LTI Advantage.
-However, not all major LMSs support the LTI standard.
+LTI-compliant apps generally support one of the three major versions of the LTI release: LTI v1.0, LTI v1.1, and LTI v1.3 with LTI Advantage services.
+The most recent version of LTI is v1.3.
+However, not all major LMSs support this version.
+Schoology only supports up to LTI v1.1.
 Google Classroom and Microsoft Teams don't support the LTI standard at all.
-Thus, simply having a tool won't be enough if the school’s LMS doesn’t support the standard.
+Thus, simply having an LTI app won't be enough if the schools you work with don't have an LMS that supports the standard.

-Writing an integration is not enough.
-There are other considerations developers should think about when users authenticate into edtech products via an LMS.
+Just writing an integration is not enough.
+There are several other considerations you have to take into account when you have users authenticate into your platform via an LMS.

 For example, each LMS has a different way to treat user properties, such as assigned roles.
-In some LMSs, like Google Classroom, a teacher in 1 class can be a student in another.
-A unique instance like this could contradict how a product organizes these properties.
-Some LMSs don't require email addresses.
-What would a product do with these users then?
+In some LMS's, such as Google Classroom, a teacher in one class can be a student in another.
+In that situation, how do you treat this user's role in your own platform?
+Some LMSs don't even require email addresses.
+What do you do with these users in your database?

-Additionally, how does a product determine which users from a school should have access to it?
-If only a specific school at a district or section of classes has purchased access, how does a product restrict other users from the same LMS from interacting with the product?
+Additionally, how do you determine which users from a school should have access to your app?
+If only a a specific school at a district or section of classes has purchased access, how do you restrict other users from that LMS from interacting with your app?

-These are the types of questions developers need to ask when designing the architecture of their LMS integrations.
-There's not a “right answer” to any of these, but not thinking about these questions beforehand can cause serious delays in a developer’s implementation.
+These are the types of questions you need to ask yourself when you're designing the architecture of your LMS integrations.
+There's not a right answer to any of these, but they can cause serious delays in the implementation of your platform if you don't plan ahead.

 4. Onboarding schools can be challenging

-A hard part of getting schools to adopt a platform is to persuade school admins to complete the integration.
-Many types of data integrations are not straightforward and can take hours out of a school admin’s day to complete.
+One of the hardest parts of getting schools to adopt your platform is to convince school IT admins to complete the integration.
+Many types of data integrations are not straightforward and can take hours out of an IT admins day to complete.

-Integrations typically require exchanging sensitive data, such as LTI and API secret keys.
-These keys can give third parties the ability to read and write to certain endpoints in the school's LMS.
-If the product doesn't have a secure method for school administrators to exchange keys with a product and store them securely, the exchange could expose the admin’s LMS to serious danger.
+Additionally, integrations typically require exchanging sensitive data, such as LTI and API secret keys.
+These keys can give third-party apps the ability to read and write to certain endpoints in the school's LMS.
+If your platform doesn't have a secure method for school administrators to exchange those keys with your platform and to store them securely, it could expose their LMS to serious danger.

 Read More on Integration